MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

      - This approach provides a clear view of how costs evolve throughout a patient’s treatment journey and helps hospitals understand where most long-term care expenses are concentrated.

 - Insights Gained:
-     - In this dataset, followups are cheaper than initial visits across all conditions.
+     - In this dataset, follow-ups are cheaper than initial visits across all conditions.
      - The largest drops are for complex, costly conditions like heart disease, stroke, kidney failure, and cancer.
 While the smallest cost drops are from mild conditions such as migraines, allergies, and anxiety.
-     - The assumption behind this data is that most of the costly procedures (such as cat-scans, X-rays, etc) were done in the initial visit and the follow-up visits are mostly monitoring progress.
+     - The assumption behind this data is that most of the costly procedures (such as CAT scans, X-rays, etc) were done in the initial visit and the follow-up visits are mostly monitoring progress.

 ```
 WITH labeled AS (